gatsbyjs/gatsby/docs/docs/how-to/adding-common-features/adding-seo-component.md

     href: "https://github.com/gatsbyjs/gatsby/tree/master/examples/using-gatsby-head"
 ---

-## Introduction

 Adding metadata to pages (such as a title or description) is key in helping search engines like Google understand your content, and decide when to surface it in search results.
 This information also gets displayed when someone shares your website, e.g. on Twitter.
 Using the [Gatsby Head API](/docs/reference/built-in-components/gatsby-head/) you can change the [document head](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/head) of your pages.

 Gatsby automatically provides drop-in support for server rendering of metadata and it'll be added to the static HTML pages that Gatsby produces.
 This helps your site rank and perform better in search engines.
-Gatsby does so in a performant and easy to use way.

-By the end of this guide you'll have a `<SEO />` component that you can use in your pages to define metadata.
+By the end of this guide you'll have a SEO component that you can use in your pages to define metadata.

 ## Prerequisites